 The human spine is one of the most crucial structural systems of the body, providing support and leverage for the limbs and supporting the organs.
 When a back injury occurs, the victim could face a very wide range of possible symptoms that can range in severity from mild to excruciating.

-Some back injuries cause permanent nerve damage, chronic pain, or even paralysis.
+Some injuries to your back cause permanent nerve damage, chronic pain, or even paralysis.
 However, some back injuries do not immediately manifest serious symptoms, instead causing problems that gradually worsen over time.
 So how do you know if your back injury is serious?
 Whenever you have any concerns about your health, seek medical attention from a trusted provider as soon as possible.

 When Should You Go to the Doctor for a Back Injury?